-Many students will TA as part of their funding package.
-Teaching is an excellent experience in terms of developing speaking skills and practicing communication knowledge - skills relevant for both academic and applied careers.
-As students' progress in their studies or in cases where they enter with a master's degree, there may be opportunities to serve as the instructor of record of a course rather than a teaching assistant.
-Students are encouraged to ask the faculty and other graduate students for TA (if applicable) and teaching materials.
-Sharing is very common and greatly reduces the workload.
+Many students will participate as TAs as part of their funding package.
+This assignment may be in the Psychology Department or the IO Master's Program in Gwinnett.
+Teaching is an excellent experience in terms of developing speaking skills and practicing how to communicate knowledge - skills relevant for both academic and applied careers.
+As students' progress in their studies or in cases where they enter with a Master's degree, there may be opportunities to serve as the Instructor of Record (IOR) of a course rather than a TA.
+Students who serve as an IOR are encouraged to ask faculty and other graduate students for teaching materials.
+Sharing materials is very common and greatly reduces the workload.